 We always welcome visitors.
-There are no set visiting hours.
-However, please be considerate of other patients during night hours.
+While there are no set visiting hours, please be considerate of other patients in the evening.

 You may reserve the visiting or conference room for any special event (birthday, holidays, meals) in advance with the Activities Department.